Semihalf/uefi/README.txt

 	Library and C files providing a API for interfacing with Octeon II hardware.
 This is similar to the "executive" in the Octeon SDK.

-libbdk/
+libbdk.a, bdk.h, bdk.pch
 	This is a combined library and single header file for using all of the libbdk-* features.
 Normally, this contains the only C header and library that applications should ever reference.
+Make sure bdk.h is the very first line in C files to make sure the precompiled header works properly.

 eLua/
 	This is a nearly boot environment based on the Lua scripting